-Connect to data sources in the data load editor
+Connect to data sources in load scripts

 Data connections lists the connections you have saved in alphabetical order grouped by the spaces to which they belong.
 You can use the search box to narrow the list down to connections with a certain name or type.
 You can access Data connections by clicking Data sources.